broadinstitute/glama/DEVELOP.rst

        maturin develop --release

    This command will compile the Glama Rust code and install the resulting Python package into your active virtual environment.
-This means you can now import and use the Genomeshader library in your Python scripts and Jupyter notebooks.
+This means you can now import and use the Glama library in your Python scripts and Jupyter notebooks.

 6. Open the `playground.ipynb` notebook.
    - Make sure that the notebook is set to use the virtual environment you created earlier.
 In Jupyter, you can do this by clicking on 'Kernel' > 'Change kernel' and selecting your virtual environment.